 Audio Volume Slider

-Krita saves the location of your audio file.
-If you move the audio file or rename it, Krita will not be able to find it.
-Krita will tell you the file was moved or deleted the next time you try to open the Krita file up.
+Crucially, Krita only saves the location (file path) of your audio file inside your Krita document.
+Because of that, if you happen to move or rename an audio file that you've referenced in one of your Krita animations, Krita will no longer be able to find it and you will need to re-load it manually.
+However, Krita will tell you the file was moved or deleted the next time you try to open the Krita file up.

-To get the audio file included when you are exporting, you need to include it in the Render Animation options.
+To have audio included with your exported animation video you will need to check enable it in the Render Animation options.
 In the Include Audio.
 Make sure that is checked before you export and you should be good to go.options there is a checkbox